pverscha/phd_thesis/6-chapter_1_introduction.md

 All recipes are collected in this book, and every cell has an exact copy of this recipe collection.
 Whenever a client in the restaurants requests a dish, the request is sent to the kitchen where the cook selects the appropriate recipe from the recipe book and starts making the dish.

-This is a simple analogy to explain how DNA and RNA are used in the cells of an organism to create new proteins.
+This is a simple analogy to explain how DNA and RNA are used in the cells of an organism to create new proteins (\autoref{fig:recipe_book_analogy}).
 Our book of recipes stands for the DNA that is present in every cell.
 RNA, subsequently, can be regarded as a copy of a single recipe in the book, while the final dish itself corresponds to a single protein.